Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for asking for repetition

-Sometimes, we mishear something that’s been said in a meeting.
-Other times, our minds wander off, and we find ourselves unaware of what’s being discussed.
+Sometimes, we mishear something during a meeting.
+Other times, our minds wander off, and we lose track of what’s being discussed.

-In those situations, don’t try to fake it until you make it.
-Instead, just ask the person to repeat themselves
+In these situations, don’t pretend to understand.
+Instead, simply ask the speaker to repeat themselves.

 It might seem awkward, but using one of the following phrases will ensure you sound professional and polite — and not like you weren’t paying attention.